Symmetries of algebras captured by actions of weak Hopf algebras: Examples: Actions on polynomial algebras

 \subsection{Indecomposable module algebra case}

-Take $A:=\kk[x_1, \dots, x_n]$ a polynomial algebra, which is isomorphic to the symmetric algebra $S(V)$ on an $n$-dimensional vector space~$V$.
-Moreover, consider the following group and Lie algebra, respectively,
+Let $A:=\kk[x_1, \dots, x_n]$ be a polynomial algebra, which is isomorphic to the symmetric algebra $S(V)$ on an $n$-dimensional vector space $V$.
+We consider the following group and Lie algebra, respectively,

-It is well-known that $T_n$ is difficult to understand when $n \geq 3$ as it contains an automorphism of wild type \cite{SU}.
-So we restrict our attention to the subgroup of grade-preserving automorphisms of $A$, which is identified as a general linear group:
+When $n \geq 3$, the group $T_n$ contains an automorphism of wild type \cite{SU} and so is not fully understood.
+Hence, we restrict our attention to the subgroup of \emph{graded} automorphisms of $A$, which we identify with the general linear group:

 On the other hand, $W_n$ is well-known to be the infinite-dimensional Lie algebra consisting of derivations of the form $f_1(\underline{x}) \frac{\partial}{\partial x_1} + \cdots + f_n(\underline{x}) \frac{\partial}{\partial x_n}$, for $f_i(\underline{x}) \in A$ (see, e.g., \cite[Section~1.2]{Bahturin}).
 The general linear Lie algebra is a Lie subalgebra of $W_n$ given as follows: